-The following reports will be evaluated for follow-up in 2018.
+The following published reports will be evaluated for follow-up in 2018.
 Reports are first considered for follow-up six months after publication.
 Follow-up may be postponed until 12 months after report publication depending on the nature and scope of corrective actions required.
 Summaries of the original reports are in the previous and following sections of this Plan.

 - 1. DPD Affordable Requirements Ordinance Administration Audit (published March 28, 2017) - 2.
 CDOT Aldermanic Menu Program Audit (published April 20, 2017) - 3.
-Language Access Ordinance Compliance Audit (published September 20, 2017)
+Language Access Ordinance Compliance Audit (published September 20, 2017) - 4.
+CPD Overtime Controls Audit (published October 3, 2017) - 5.
+Audit of Contractor Compliance with the Chicago Base Wage Ordinance (published November 30, 2017)